 Mathematics is an interconnected subject in which pupils need to be able to move fluently between representations of mathematical ideas.
 The programmes of study are, by necessity, organised into apparently distinct domains, but pupils should make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
 They should also apply their mathematical knowledge to science and other subjects.
 The expectation is that the majority of pupils will move through the programmes of study at broadly the same pace.
 However, decisions about when to progress should always be based on the security of pupils’ understanding and their readiness to progress to the next stage.
 Pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.
 Those who are not sufficiently fluent with earlier material should consolidate their understanding, including through additional practice, before moving on.

-At Reydon, Children study mathematics daily covering a broad and balanced mathematical curriculum including elements of number, calculation, geometry, measures and statistics.
+At Reydon, a Maths Mastery approach is used to consolidate the building blocks that children need to study maths successfully and to a high level.
+Children study mathematics daily covering a broad and balanced mathematical curriculum including elements of number, calculation, geometry, measures and statistics.
 Alongside daily maths sessions an additional 15 minutes a day is spent focusing on The Big Five (addition, subtraction, multiplication, division and fractions) to build fluency and precision in these areas and to think about numbers in a different way.
 Due to the interconnected nature of mathematics, at Reydon we aim to teach maths in a cross curricular manner as well as discretely to teach the practical application of mathematical skills.
 We focus not only on the mathematical methods but also focus on mathematical vocabulary and to use Maths Mastery to broaden and deepen mathematical understanding.